johnyob/omniml/tex/abstract.md

-We propose a new concept of *omnidirectional* type inference: the ability to resolve ML-style typing constraints in disorder.
-In contrast, all known existing implementations which typically infer the types of let-bound expressions before typechecking their use sites.

-This relies on two technical devices: *suspended match constraints*, which suspend the resolution of some constraints until the context has more information about a type variable; and *partial type schemes*, which allow taking instances of a partially solved type scheme containing suspended constraints, with a mechanism to incrementally update instances as the scheme is refined.

-The benefits of omnidirectional type inference are most apparant for advanced ML extensions that rely on optional type annotations, where principality is fragile.
-We illustrate these advantages with OCaml's static overloading of record labels and datatype constructors, semi-explicit first-class polymorphism, and tuple projections à la SML.

-By contrast, extensions that integrate seamlessly into the traditional ML framework---such as row polymorphism---already enjoy robust principality and do not gain from omnidirectionality.
+The Damas-Hindley-Milner (ML) type system owes its success to _principality_, the property that every well-typed expression has a unique most general type.
+This makes inference predictable and efficient.
+Yet, principality is _fragile_: many extensions of ML—GADTs, higher-rank polymorphism, and static overloading—break it by introducing _fragile_ constructs that resist principal inference.
+Existing approaches recover principality through _directional_ inference algorithms, which propagate _known_ type information in a fixed (or _static_) order (e.g. as in bidirectional typing) to disambiguate such constructs.
+However, the rigidity of a _static_ inference order often causes otherwise well-typed programs to be rejected.

+We propose _omnidirectional_ type inference, where type information flows in a _dynamic_ order.
+Typing constraints may be solved in any order, suspending when progress requires known type information and resuming once it becomes available, using _suspended match constraints_.
+This approach is straightforward for simply typed systems, but extending it to ML is challenging due to _let-generalization_.
+Existing ML inference algorithms type
+$\textsf{let}$-bindings $\textsf{let } x = e_1 \textsf{ in } e_2$ in a fixed
+order—type $e_1$, generalize its type, and then type $e_2$.
+To overcome this, we introduce _incremental instantiation_, allowing partially solved type schemes containing suspended constraints to be instantiated, with a mechanism to incrementally update instances as the scheme is refined.
+Omnidirectionality provides a _general framework_ for restoring principality in the presence of fragile features.
+We demonstrate its versatility on two fundamentally different features of OCaml: static overloading of record labels and datatype constructors and semi-explicit first-class polymorphism.
+In both cases, we obtain a _principal_ type inference algorithm that is more expressive than OCaml's current typechecker.